-Duration: Scholarship will last for the duration of the programme
+Duration: Scholarship will last for the duration of the program

-In order to apply for the Skoll Scholarship you first need to apply and be accepted onto the Saïd Business School’s MBA programme.
+How to Apply: In order to apply for the Skoll Scholarship you first need to apply and be accepted onto the Saïd Business School’s MBA program.
 To be formally considered for a Skoll Scholarship, you need to state your interest in the “Scholarships” section of the MBA application form.
 Do this by checking the box next to “Skoll”.

 When your MBA application is submitted, the MBA admissions team will first assess your application to ensure that you meet the academic requirements sought by the school.
 If you are accepted onto the programme, you will be sent an essay question that needs to be completed.

 The Skoll Centre will then consider your candidacy for the scholarship.
 A final decision will be made after a phone interview.

 Sponsors: Skoll Centre for Social Entrepreneurship